This comes in response to a question to me on Twitter. Where should you start with Henri Lefebvre?

 The Critique of Everyday Life is another way in.
 The books of that series – three volumes from 1947 to 1982, and his last book Elements of Rhythmanalysis, which he saw as an informal fourth volume – are of their time, and are perhaps less radical and challenging today than they were then.
 The three volumes have been reissued in a single book by Verso.
 I think Everyday Life in the Modern World is the best single place to go for this aspect of his work – it’s been in English for a long time, and has been reissued by Bloomsbury and is now in their Revelations series too.

 I mentioned the urban work above, and Writings on Cities (which includes the French book La droit à la ville as The Right to the City and various other pieces) and The Urban Revolution are good places to start.
 At the very least, read them before you read The Production of Space.
 Towards an Architecture of Enjoyment is an important recent addition, which acts as a bridge between the urban work and The Production of Space.
 You can read the introduction here.
 His most theoretical urban book Marxist Thought and the City came out with University of Minnesota Press in late 2016.

 Lefebvre was, first and foremost, a Marxist philosopher, and any engagement with his work really needs to come to terms with both parts of that description.
 Dialectical Materialism is a really important work, but not an easy read, and I’d say the The Sociology of Marx is well-worth a look, probably ahead of most other things.
 It is out of print, but easily available second-hand.
 It gives a good sense of the overall trajectory of what Lefebvre was trying to do, which can be described as taking Marxist thought into lesser-known or explored areas.
 While there is much more on these questions today, Lefebvre wrote pioneering studies of Marxism in relation to everyday life, the city, space, time, aesthetics and so on – The Sociology of Marx gives some sense of what he was doing.
 His philosophical contributions are much less known in English, but Key Writings (recently reissued in the Revelations series) gives a representative sample of his work in this register, along with an overall take on his work.
-His crucial book Metaphilosophy has now appeared in translation with Verso, and I believe this will set his diverse concerns in a wider, theoretical context for Anglophone readers.
+His crucial book Metaphilosophy was published by Verso in 2016, and this sets his diverse concerns in a wider, theoretical context for Anglophone readers.
 Hegel, Marx, Nietzsche or the Realm of Shadows was published with Verso in 2020.
 It’s a major work which summarises his debt to these three crucial thinkers.
 Both Metaphilosophy and Hegel, Marx, Nietzsche have introductions from me.

 Of untranslated works, La fin de l’histoire rebalances his temporal concerns with his better-known understanding of space; and La somme et le reste gives a sense of the trajectory of the first half of his career and life.
 Parts of both are in Key Writings.
-There are plenty more, though there is quite a bit of repetition, and some works that are very much of their own moment.
+There are plenty more important books, though there is quite a bit of repetition, and some works that are very much of their own moment.
 Several French books are out of print, and many of these extremely difficult to find, but there were a series of new editions in the 2000s, until rights issues put an end to that valuable work.